New Asian restaurants to visit in Singapore this September 2024

 Expect familiar favourites like hoppers, crispy-edged, bowl-shaped pancakes made from fermented rice flour and coconut milk, available plain or with an egg.
 Recommended accompaniments include Kaju Curry, an aromatic vegetarian curry of cashews and peas and Lamb Shank Curry – tender lamb shank balanced with red chillies and tomato.
 For a sweet finish, go for the Watalappam Tart, a classic favourite with velvety coconut custard, jaggery, pistachio, candied orange and spices.

-Working alongside Rish is Ashaka Harith, a Colombo native and self-taught bartender, who’s responsible for the drinks programme.
+Working alongside Rishi is Ashaka Harith, a Colombo native and self-taught bartender, who’s responsible for the drinks programme.
 The dedicated outdoor bar offers a new selection of cocktails and Sri Lankan premium arrack.
 Guests can choose from 12 varieties, ranging from rarer finds like the Old Reserve Rare 47 to accessible options like Rockland Distilleries’ Ceylon Arrack, and can be savoured neat or on the rocks.

 Try the Souvenir, a floral cocktail featuring Colombo 7 gin, pickled mango and ginger flower, or the refreshing Uncle Percy which pairs Short Story white rum with Ceylon arrack, soursop and coconut.
 To accompany the cocktails and spirits are small plates of crispy calamari tossed with chilli butter and spring onions; flavourful panko-coated and spiced mutton rolls; and the iconic crab cutlet, a Sri Lankan-style croquette with spiced crab meat filling.